MafaldaSFerreira/physalia_adaptation_course-2024/05_day5/Tutorial_Day5_FunctionalAnn.md

 head 06_go/outlier_temp_rda.transcript
 ```

-We repeat the analyses for the set of all SNPs:
+Let's repeat the analyses for the set of all SNPs:
 ```bash
 bedtools intersect -a 05_bed/all_snps.bed -b 05_bed/genome_mallotus_dummy_annotation_simplified.bed -wb > 05_bed/all_snps.intersect